leftieFriele/tdc2014demo/README.md

 - lib
 -- index.js - simple module which returns Bacone content from the JSON API

+## Future
+Simple sample showing how to easily leverage things like Traceur

 ## Trojan
 This is a Java Web Applciation which uses Node+NPM to package front-end assets.
 It uses the [Maven Front-end plugin](https://github.com/eirslett/frontend-maven-plugin) to introduce the Node trojan horse.